You know what they say about tree planting. The best time to plant one was years ago, the next best time is today.

 View other online programs on facilitation and innovation here:

 Facilitation Tools and Techniques.
 Would you like to design more interactive and engaging workshops, presentations, and speeches?
 Facilitating Groups: Teaching, Learning & Engaging is a series of online video workshops designed to help you better facilitate events and meetings so that participants learn, are engaged and get more accomplished.
-You will will see high-impact activities that work for a variety of group sizes.
+You will see high-impact activities that work for a variety of group sizes.
 You will learn how to use best practice techniques and tools to more confidently, actively, and successfully facilitate others.

 Facilitator Training Workshop.
 Would you like to be less stressed and more natural as a speaker and facilitator?
 Quickly improve your presentations, meetings, classes, workshops, or training sessions.
 Do you have an important session coming up you need to design?
 Are you wanting to get new activities and tools to use with groups?
 Or, are you needing to learn how to teach effectively for the first time?
 We have a new facilitator training bundle that can help at